MLXXXp/Arduboy2/examples/Buttons/README.md

 Buttons
 =======

-A an example that demonstrates how to capture input from the buttons.
+An example that demonstrates how to capture input from the buttons.